hasanhuz/SpanEmo/README.md

 # Dependencies
-We use Python=3.6, torch=1.2.0.
+We used Python=3.6, torch=1.2.0.
 Other packages can be installed via:
 ```angular2html
 pip install -r requirements.txt
 ```